The UK has now left the EU. There are new rules now in effect and there are things that everyone needs to be aware of.

-EU Settlement Scheme - Continue to live in the UK after it leaves the EU
+EU Settlement Scheme - For EU, EEA or Swiss citizens who wish to remain in the UK

 If you’re an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 If your application is successful, you’ll get either settled or pre-settled status.